wd5gnr/1802UNO/readme.md

 You can "LOad" through the ROM but it won't change the contents

 By default, ETOPS is in rom (see http://www.elf-emulation.com/software/rctops.html) TO run it put C0 80 00 at location 0 to jump to it.
+Note it uses RAM at 03FF

 Keyboard
 ===